REGATTE/Collaborative-Vehicle-2-Vehicle-System/README.md

 All the vehicles are autonomous and do not follow a custom path waypoint.

+## Errors

+we have compiled all the errors that we have faced, and how to fix them.
+The instructions can be found [here](docs/CarlaErrors.md)

 ## License

 This project is licensed under the [Apache License](LICENSE).